aiven/devportal/docs/products/mysql/howto/connect-using-mysqlx-with-python.rst

 Connect to Aiven for MySQL® using MySQLx with Python
 ====================================================

-Enabling the MySQLx protocol support allows yout to use your MySQL instance as a document store.
+Enabling the MySQLx protocol support allows you to use your MySQL instance as a document store.
 This example shows how to connect to your Aiven for MySQL® instance using MySQLx protocol.

 .. note::